Steven Kotler: Bold

 In February 2015, Kotler published Bold: How to Go Big, Create Wealth, and Impact the World, his second book with Peter Diamandis.
 The book discusses the exponential advancement of technology and teaches entrepreneurs how to thrive in such an environment by being nimble and resilient.
-Bold debuted on the New York Times bestseller list and remained on the list for six weeks, reaching #6 overall.Best Sellers March 29, 2015 New York Times.
-May 7, 2015 Since its release, Bold has been reviewed by the New York Times, Wall Street Journal, Washington Post, Financial Times, and others.Knee, Jonathan A. Business Books Reveal a Billionaire Obsession New York Times.
-May 7, 2015 It was named one of the top 25 books read by corporate America in 2015.
+Bold debuted on the New York Times bestseller list and remained on the list for six weeks, reaching #6 overall.
+It was named one of the top 25 books read by corporate America in 2015.